Are you looking for a fun kids craft for someone that loves Star Wars?

 As I mentioned in my pool noodle lightsaber craft, my kids have gotten into Star Wars lately.
 This year we will be celebrating Star Wars Day.

-This Star Wars craft is sure to be a huge hit with any fan.
+This Star Wars craft is sure to be a huge hit with any fan all year long.

 R2-D2 Star Wars Craft